open-craft/microsite-generator/README.md

 `config/config.yaml` file contains following features -

 - `main_domain`: The base domain.
 Each microsite will be set as subdomain of this domain.
+- `oauth`: OAuth applications in LMS
+    1. `ecommerce_sso_client`: eCommerce SSO Client name, defaults to `custom-sites-ecommerce-sso`.
+It is intentionally a different one than the one found by default in an Open edX installation, since the default one resets on every deployment.
+But we need to have redirect URIs for dynamic custom sites.
+Generator will create this client autometically if not found.
+    2. `ecommerce_backend_service_client`: eCommerce backend worker client name.
+Defaults to `ecommerce-backend-service`, which is available by default in an Open edX installation.
+Generator will not create this client autometically.
 - `site_for_each_organization`: Set this to `true` if each organization will have a microsite.
 Then the script will automatically copy `organizations` as `microsites`.
 - `organizations`: A dictionary containing organization related info
     ```yaml